Record Singapore fuel oil trades congest port, snarl loadings

 Strong refining margins also spurred U.S. and European refiners to ramp up output, pushing excess fuel oil to Asia and triggering a stock-build.

-Fuel oil buyers in June were mainly commodity merchants Glencore and Mercuria as well as PetroChina, while the main sellers included Russia’s Lukoil, Total and merchant Vitol [VITOLV.UL], according to a report by Platts, a unit of McGraw Hill Financial.

-Additional reporting by Keith Wallis; Editing by Henning Gloystein and Tom Hogue
+Fuel oil buyers in June were mainly commodity merchants Glencore and Mercuria as well as PetroChina, while the main sellers included Russia’s Lukoil, Total and merchant Vitol, according to a report by Platts, a unit of McGraw Hill Financial.
+(Additional reporting by Keith Wallis; Editing by Henning Gloystein and Tom Hogue)